JavierTarazona06/ORIUN_back/docs/Endpoints.md

 **Method:** `GET`

-**Description:** Return calls filtered by if is active, university_id, university_name, deadline, format, study_level, year
+**Description:** Return calls filtered by call_id or if is active, university_id, university_name, deadline, format, study_level, year
         semester, region, country, language.

 * Priority is given to searches with an ID.
 This indicates that if an ID is specified, the system will exclusively search for the call associated with that ID.